tenephor/atomizer/README.md

 5. Meta data that is numeric-coded is converted to a text description.

 ## The Atomic Meta Data Harvested:
-All atoms are returned if found.
+Atoms are returned if found.
 If not found, then "NF" is returned.

 ### The Video Type atom (stik)
 This atom is numericly coded in the video file.
 String description returned by the script is based on the numeric value found: